sir-ragna/cis-security/README.md

 - Machine connected to a package repository source (Satellite or yum repo)

 Target machine:
-- SSH connection with prviiledge escalation on Linux machines.
+- SSH connection with privilege escalation on Linux machines.
   - Python interpreter
-- WinRM connection with user with admin priviledge for Windows.
+- WinRM connection with user with admin privilege for Windows.
 Alternatively you can use an SSH connection.
   - PowerShell v3 or higher

 Some of the Ansible modules that are used require Ansible 2.7 and newer.